 Family - Brassicaceae

 Inflorescence - Terminal raceme.
-Pedicels to 5mm long in flower, slightly longer in fruit, erect, with pubescence as the stem.
+Pedicels to 5 mm long in flower, slightly longer in fruit, ascending, with pubescence as the stem.

 Flowering - April - July.

 Habitat - Limestone bluffs, glades, rocky open ground.

 Other info. - This biennial species is certainly the most showy of the family in Missouri.
 The large flowers which typically have a richly saturated orange color are unique among Missouri's flora.
 The plant can be found mainly in the north-central Ozark region and is mostly restricted to the habitats mentioned above.
 It is fairly uncommon in Missouri, but very common in western states.
 The plant grows well from seed and makes a fine garden subject.
 It is sometimes cultivated, and specimens collected along roadside embankments may represent escapes.

 Photographs taken off Hwy 29, Guilford County, NC., 4-23-03 (DETenaglia); also at West Tyson County Park, St. Louis County, MO, 5-3-2015; and near Cedar Hill, Jefferson County, MO, 4-15-2021 (SRTurner).